Cassia Essential Oil Uses, Benefits and Recipes - EO Spotlight

 4. Inexpensive Substitution Oil

 Cassia makes a great alternative for cinnamon essential oil, and it usually costs less which is another positive reason to use.
+Use it in oil blends or during meditation instead of cinnamon oil.

 5. Assists with Nausea (and Avoid Vomiting)